Booral, Queensland: Economy

 The proximity to the Great Sandy Strait enables salt water aquaculture, including the farming of fish, sea cucumbers and soft shell crabs.

+Education

+There are no schools in Booral.
+The nearest government schools are Sandy Strait State School in neighbouring Urangan to the north and Kawungan State School in Kawungan to the north-west.
+The nearest government secondary school is Urangan State High School, also in Urangan.

 Community associations

 The Booral Community Association Inc is a group of volunteers who seek to promote the interests of the community at all levels of government.
 A major issue for the group has been the restriction of foreshore access to only certain property holders rather than to the general public.